 January also is a good month to clean and sharpen tools and service equipment.

 In mild-winter regions where the ground is not frozen, January is the start of the new growing year.

 Rhubarb.
 Rhubarb can be planted this month.
-Set roots 3 feet apart in soil rich in aged compost or aged manure.
-Root tops should be set about 1 inch below soil level.
-Place a 3-inch layer of compost over each root after planting.
-Do not harvest newly planted rhubarb the first season rather let these perennial roots become well established for an ample harvest next year.
+Set roots 3 feet (.9m) apart in soil rich in aged compost or aged manure.
+Root tops should be set about 1 inch (2.5cm) below soil level.
+Place a 3-inch (7.6cm) layer of compost over each root after planting.
+Do not harvest newly planted rhubarb in the first season rather let these perennial roots become well-established for an ample harvest next year.

 Cool-season vegetables.
 Where the ground is not frozen, cool-season crops can be planted this month.
 Seedlings or starts of broccoli, Brussels sprouts, cabbage, and cauliflower can be set in the garden.
 Be sure to have row covers or portable plastic tunnels at the ready to protect crops from heavy frosts.
-Where the soil is not too wet sow seeds of celery, kale, kohlrabi, mustard, lettuce and mixed greens.
-Also sow seed of root crops: beets, carrots, radishes, and turnips.
+Where the soil is not too wet sow seeds of celery, kale, kohlrabi, mustard, lettuce, and mixed greens.
+Also sow the seed of root crops: beets, carrots, radishes, and turnips.
 Read about Cool-Season and Warm-Season Crops

 Bare root vegetables.
 Perennial vegetables such as asparagus, garlic, onions, potatoes, rhubarb, and shallots should be ordered for planting now.
 In regions where the ground does not freeze these crops can be planted this month.